 The first type of sand is sandblasting sand.
 This is a coarse type of sand, mostly consisting of quartz.
 However, it is not sterile, and that needs to be factored in when putting it in the tank.

 The second type of sand is play sand.
-This is a fine, soft sand that has been sterilized for use in children’s play areas.
-So for several reasons it’s ideal for fish tanks as well.
+This is fine, soft sand that has been sterilized for use in children’s play areas.
+So for several reasons, it’s ideal for fish tanks as well.

-It can be bought in different grades, from course through to very fine, and it’s commonplace to layer different grades.
+It can be bought in different grades, from the course through to very fine, and it’s commonplace to layer different grades.
 It’s usually quartz, in different sizes.
-Aquarium gravel is safe to use, and does not leak anything into the water, making it neutral.
+Aquarium gravel is safe to use and does not leak anything into the water, making it neutral.

 However, it’s very porous, which means food and excrement can sink into it and rot.
-At the very least, it will need flushing out when you change the water, or vacuuming.
-A halfway house, is to use it as the top layer with a less porous layer underneath, making it a great combination system.
+At the very least, it will need flushing out when you change the water or vacuum.
+A halfway house is to use it as the top layer with a less porous layer underneath, making it a great combination system.